gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The [Tooling API](userguide/embedding.html) is a mechanism for embedding Gradle and/or driving Gradle programmatically.
 It is used by IDEs and other _tooling_ to integrate with Gradle.

-* Connecting to 1.0-milestone-8 and earlier providers is now deprecated (in effect, the Gradle 2.0 Tooling API client will not work with 1.0-milestone-8 and earlier builds)
+* Connecting to 1.0-milestone-8 and earlier providers is now deprecated and will not be supported in Gradle 2.0.
+This means that the Gradle 2.0 Tooling API client will not be able to run builds that use Gradle 1.0-milestone-8 and earlier.
-* Client versions older than 1.2 are now deprecated (in effect, the Gradle 1.2 and earlier Tooling API clients will not work with Gradle 2.0 and later builds)
+* Client versions older than 1.2 are now deprecated and will not be supported in Gradle 2.0.
+This means that the Gradle 1.2 and earlier Tooling API clients will not be able to run builds that use Gradle 2.0 and later.

 If your project is building with Gradle 1.0-milestone-8 or earlier, you are __strongly__ encouraged to upgrade to a more recent Gradle version.
 All versions of integrating tools released since the release of Gradle 1.2 (September 2012) should be using a Tooling API client newer than version 1.2.